justin13601/ACES/README.md

 - `check_constraints()` checks if the predicate counts in a window satisfy the inclusion and exclusion constraints of the window.

 `query_subtree()` is recursively called to query each subtree in the tree structure in a depth-first manner.
-The function first summarizes the temporal- or event-bound window defined at each node by calling `summarize_window()`, and joins results from nodes in the subtree.
+The function first summarizes the temporal- or event-bound window defined at each node by calling `summarize_window()`.
+Then, the returned summaries are filtered accordingly by `check_constraints()`.
+The resulting valid rows from each recursed node is then merged to form the final result.

 ## Acknowledgements